-We incurred general and administrative expense of \$10.0 million in the third quarter of 2006 compared to \$8.9 million in the same period in 2005.
-The \$1.0 million increase in overhead costs between the periods was primarily due to stock-based compensation expense recorded in connection with our adoption of Statement of Financial Accounting Standards, or SFAS, No. 123 (R), "Accounting for Stock-Based Compensation," or SFAS 123 (R), effective January 1, 2006.
-An increase in staffing requirements and engineering consulting fees and higher salaries in 2006 also contributed to the increase over the prior year quarter.
+We incurred general and administrative expense of \$9.9 million in the second quarter of 2006 compared to \$9.2 million in the same period in 2005.
+The \$0.7 million increase in overhead costs between the periods was primarily due to stock-based compensation expense recorded in connection with our adoption of SFAS No. 123 (R), "Accounting for Stock-Based Compensation," or SFAS 123 (R), effective January 1, 2006.